ykong-phd/pyskna/README.md

 # pyskna
-This toolbox provides computation methods for skin sympathetic nerve activity (SKNA), which can be derived from electrocardiogram (ECG) signals collected under specific recording conditions.
+This toolbox provides computation methods for skin nerve activity (SKNA), which can be derived from electrocardiogram (ECG) signals collected under specific recording conditions.

 ## Installation